 3. Adapt to Diverse Agricultural Scenarios

 Different crops and pests require different spraying strategies—and high-quality nozzles offer flexible solutions.
-For instance, fan nozzles (producing wide, flat sprays) are ideal for large-area field crops like corn, while cone nozzles (delivering concentrated, circular sprays) work best for fruit trees or vegetables.
+For instance, fan nozzles (producing wide, flat sprays) are ideal for large-area field crops like corn, while cone nozzles (delivering concentrated, circular sprays) work better for fruit trees or vegetables.
 The nozzle body, meanwhile, ensures easy replacement of nozzles, allowing farmers to switch between scenarios quickly without modifying the entire sprayer.